-This fiscal year saw the commencement of the 2021 Agreement and the payment of the \$54.5 million upfront fee, which will be amortized on a straight-line basis over the duration of the 2021 Agreement, resulting in a \$10.4 million pre-tax charge to income on an annual basis starting July 1, 2021 (refer to the "Significant Event" section of this MD&A for further information).
-In addition, during the fourth quarter of 2022 Corby recognized a non-cash impairment charge on trademarks related to the Foreign Affair wine brands (refer to the "Critical Accounting Estimates" section of this MD&A).
-These events have impacted our financial results for the three-month and year-end June 30, 2022 periods, and to better understand our underlying business performance and trends, Corby uses certain non-GAAP financial measures, which management believes are important supplemental measures of operating performance and highlight trends in the core business that may not otherwise be apparent when relying solely on GAAP financial measures.
+This fiscal year saw the commencement of the 2021 Agreement and the payment of the \$54.5 million upfront fee, which will be amortized on a straight-line basis over the duration of the 2021 Agreement resulting in a \$10.4 million pre-tax charge to income on an annual basis starting July 1, 2021 (refer to the Significant Events section of this MD&A for further information).
+In addition, during the fourth guarter of 2022 Corby recognized a non-cash impairment charge on trademarks related to the Foreign Affair wine brands (refer to the Critical Estimates section of this MD&A).
+These events have impacted our financial results for the three-month and year-end June 30, 2022 and to better understand our underlying business performance and trends, Corby uses certain Non-GAAP financial measures, which Management believes, are important supplemental measures of operating performance and highlight trends in the core business that may not otherwise be apparent when relying solely on GAAP financial measures.
 Management believes that these measures allow for assessment of the Company's operating performance and financial condition on a basis that is more consistent and comparable between reporting periods.
-These non-GAAP financial measures exclude the non-cash impairment charge related to the recoverable value of the Foreign Affair Winery trademarks, as well as the amortization of the 2021 Agreement upfront fee and, similarly, amortization of upfront fees paid on the previous representation agreements between the Company and PR (together with the 2021 Agreement, the "Pernod Ricard Representation Agreements" or "PR Representation Agreements") in comparative periods and are described as "Adjusted."
+These Non-GAAP financial measures exclude the non-cash impairment charge related to the recoverable value of the Foreign Affair Winery trademarks, as well as the amortization of the 2021 Agreement up-front fee and similarly, amortization of up-front fees paid on the previous representation agreements between the Company and PR (together with the 2021 Agreement, the "Pernod Ricard Representation Agreements", "PR Representation Agreements") in comparative periods and are described as "Adjusted."
 Non-GAAP financial measures do not have any standardized meaning prescribed by GAAP and are therefore unlikely to be comparable to similar measures presented by other issuers.
 See the "Non-GAAP Financial Measures" section of this MD&A.